itinstructor/OregonTrailAdventure/README.md

    - The Dalles
    - `end.py` (Willamette Valley, Oregon)

-3. Add your stop to the main.py file to the STOPS list in the following format.
+4. In the main.py file --> Add your stop to the STOPS list in the following format.
 ```
 # Define the stops along the Oregon Trail
 STOPS = [